 Accessory structures appurtenant and necessary to the commercial agricultural operation, including dwellings located on the land and occupied by persons directly engaged in the commercial agricultural operation (including lessors and lessees).

-The growing of timber with the purpose of harvesting timber and necessary processing facilities.
+The growing of timber with the purpose of harvesting timber and necessary processing facilities as defined in 40 CFR Part 429.

 In order for the use to be considered as “devoted to the commercial production of agricultural commodities”, the contracted parcel(s) must meet at least one of the following conditions.